dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

     * Update the list of External Dependencies (if applicable) to include any required Python packages.
 Update the
-      `METplus  Components Python Requirements <https://docs.google.com/spreadsheets/d/1Lf-yxZBXTTnBaqCOWUk-jdP9RpaLfil_s-KKH29CkKU/edit#gid=0>`_
+      `METplus Components Python Requirements <https://metplus.readthedocs.io/en/develop/Users_Guide/overview.html#metplus-components-python-requirements>`_
-      spreadsheet.
-If the package is already listed in the spreadsheet, add a link to the documentation page for this new use case, following the format in the spreadsheet.
-If the package is not already listed, update the spreadsheet to include the name of the required package, the version, the METplus component (e.g. METplus wrappers, METcalcpy, METplotpy), the source, a brief description, and a link to this new use case that uses this new Python package.
+      table.
+If the package is already listed in the spreadsheet, add a link to the documentation page for this new use case, following the format in the table.
+If the package is not already listed, update the table to include the name of the required package, the version, the METplus component (e.g. METplus wrappers, METcalcpy, METplotpy), the source, a brief description of the package, and a link to this new use case that uses this new Python package.

     * Update the list of tools used in the METplus Components section.